 There's no doubt that London's ranking was brought down by its high prices.
 When the rankings were released, it had by far the most nightlife options (1,326, which was over 1,000 more than the city with the next highest total).
 But, London's expensive alcohol and taxi prices, plus its relatively poor performance for safety, combined to drag it down the rankings.

 Best universities towns and cities by category

 Based on the factors used to measure places in this study, some university towns and cities have been revealed as being the best in particular areas, such as the price of drinks and safety.

-The cheapest pints are in Bolton and Lancaster at £2.50 – so, while London might have more nightlife options, its pints are recorded as costing twice that much.
+The cheapest pints were in Bolton and Lancaster at £2.50.
+While London might have had more nightlife options, its pints were recorded as costing twice that much.

-The basic cost of a taxi is cheapest in Derby, but if you're travelling any distance over 1km, you'll find the lowest prices in Belfast.
+The basic cost of a taxi was the cheapest in Derby.
+But for trips any distance over 1km, the lowest prices were in Belfast.

-St Andrews (where Prince William and Kate Middleton studied and met, no less) is said to be the safest student city.
+St Andrews (where Prince William and Kate Middleton studied and met, no less) was said to be the safest student city.

-And finally, for the most amount of takeaways, it's Birmingham!
-Given that that's secretly everyone's favourite part of a night out, we think that's the decision made in terms of where to go for our next night out...
+And finally, for the most amount of takeaways, it was Birmingham.
+Given it's everyone's favourite part of a night out, we think that's the decision made in terms of where to go for our next night out...

-As great as nights out are, we all love a night in with mates now and then.
+As great as nights out are, we all love a night in with friends now and then.
 With our guide, you can host a stand-out dinner party on a budget.

 Ask us a question or share your thoughts!